pelotom/purescript-d3/docsrc/README.md

 Note that `..` is an alias for `>>=`.
 The [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) is just a poor man's [programmable semicolon](http://en.wikipedia.org/wiki/Monad_(functional_programming))!

-This and other examples can be found [here](https://github.com/pelotom/purescript-d3-examples/tree/master/src).

 ### Development

 You will need the following pre-requisites installed: